biola/buweb-roadmap/README.md

 Project data is stored in yaml files under `data`.

 ### To add another project yaml file...
-Separate projects to make them easier to manage by adding another yaml file to the `data` directory.
+Separate your projects to make them easier to manage by adding another yaml file to the `data` directory.

-Add the new yaml file to the `up` method in `lib/data_source/project_db.rb`
+Any file matching `data/*projects.yaml` will automatically be included in the `up` method in `project_db.rb`.

 # TO DO
-1. Separate the various types of tags into separate Hashes in the yaml file(s).
+1. ~~Separate the various types of tags into separate Hashes in the yaml file(s).~~
-2. Add deployment config
+2. ~~Add deployment config~~
 3. Get feedback on categories and teams and update accordingly.
 4. Add media queries and other UI tweaks for a better mobile experience.
+5. Create a horizontal view of the roadmap.